nozsavsev/nauth-frontend/README.md

 Note: The development server runs with `NODE_TLS_REJECT_UNAUTHORIZED=0` to allow self-signed certificates.

+## Configuration

+refer to `src/.env.example` for the configuration.

 ## Available Scripts

 In the project directory, you can run: